hybridgroup/batty/README.md

 You can use Skynet with the [Docker Model Runner](https://www.docker.com/products/model-runner/) with any model that supports instructions.

-[Qwen 2.5 Instruct](https://hub.docker.com/r/ai/qwen2.5) is known to work.
-Others may as well...
+See [MODELS.md](MODELS.md) for a list of models that are known to support multistep actions.

 You also need to install the following: